MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/github-actions.md

 ## Prerequisites

-- A working Azure pipeline.
+- A working Azure Pipeline.
 [Create your first pipeline](../create-first-pipeline.md).
 - A GitHub account with a repository.
 [Join GitHub](https://github.com/join) and [create a repository](https://docs.github.com/en/github/getting-started-with-github/create-a-repo).
 - An Azure DevOps personal access token (PAT) to use with your GitHub action.
 [Create a PAT](../../organizations/accounts/use-personal-access-tokens-to-authenticate.md).